Canthesecond/Cyclist/README.md

  # Data Processing
  Before I start analyzing the dataset, it is necessary to make sure data is clean, free of error and in the right format.

+ I decided to use R to clean the data because it is easy to work with big datasets.
+You can find the details in the pdf version in the project folder.

+ I used Tableau for the visualization purposes.
+Please click [here](https://public.tableau.com/app/profile/canthesecond/viz/Cyclist_project/Cyclist_dashboard) to see the visualized data.

  **Since there are around 2 million rows, I have used R because it is easy to use with large dataset.**